 The Financial need is determined by completing the Free Application for Federal Student Aid (FAFSA).
 Western's priority deadline is February 15 for Fall eligibility.
-Scholarship application materials are available beginning in January in the appropriate department office, or Western's Scholarship Center.
+Scholarship application materials are available beginning January in the appropriate department office or Western's Scholarship Center.

 Note: Summer applicants needing financial aid for Summer Quarter must file the FAFSA for the current academic year.
 This is in addition to the FAFSA for the coming academic year, which begins Fall Quarter.